futurefabric/processing/README.md

 Processing
 ==========

-Starting points and useful code for processing
+Starting points and useful code for drawing, geometry and animation with Processing.
+Help yourself if it's of interest.